 I was speechless.

 Samaritan’s isn’t only an efficient, well-oiled machine that members can feel secure about, it’s a beautiful picture of the Body of Christ coming together to meet one another’s needs, just as Christ mentions in Scripture.
+So you can submit needs that aren’t covered and they still stand a good chance of being paid.

 They have my highest recommendation.